Clara9/my-site/app/data/about.md

 #### Intro
-I am a rising junior at University of Illinois, Urbana - Champaign in Computer Science and Statistics, with a minor in Psychology.
+I am a junior at University of Illinois, Urbana - Champaign with a major in Computer Science and Statistics, and a minor in Psychology.

 <br><br>
 ### Currently
-I am currently an undergraduate research assistant at Forward Lab in the CS department of UIUC, and TA/Project Manager Director for CS196 (Freshman Honnors).
+I am currently Teaching Assistant/Project Manager Director for CS196 (Freshman Honnors) and undergraduate research assistant at HCI Group in department of CS.

 <br><br>